 Film: A Nightmare on Elm Street 5: The Dream Child

-A Nightmare On Elm Street 5: The Dream Child is the fifth Nightmare On Elm Street film, released in the year 1989.Because of his mother's restless spirit being trapped on earth, Freddy Krueger "finds the key" to return to the teens' dreamscapes.
+"It's a boy!"A Nightmare On Elm Street 5: The Dream Child is the fifth Nightmare On Elm Street film, released in the year 1989.Because his mother's restless spirit is still trapped in the land of the living, Freddy Krueger "finds the key" to return to the teens' dreamscapes.
 As if that wasn't enough, he also decides to enter the real world by possessing Alice's baby, who is yet to be born, feeding him the souls of those whom he has killed.

 This film provides examples of:

 - Adults Are Useless: Greta's mother Racine, who is downright unsympathetic to the fact that her daughter has lost close friends.
 And during Greta's death scene it appears as though she's violently choking, yet her mother and the people at the dinner party all simply stare at her.
 It isn't until she falls face first into her salad, dead, that her mother and the party-goers check if she's alright.

 - Also, Alice's pediatrician, who responds to her problems with Freddy (which he naturally sees as mental problems) by calling Dan's parents instead of Alice's own father, however troubled he is.
 They immediately talk custody takeover, which had to make Dan roll over a few more times in his grave.

 - Alien Geometries: The last battle is set in an Escher-like dreamscape, which is a Call Back comprised of all the previous nightmare settings, including 1428 Elm Street and the boiler room.